Gary-Huynh/nc-news/README.md

 ### For initial setup after installing required dependencies please do the following

-create the proper environment files in the root including
+Create the proper environment files in the root including:

 .env.development